devosoft/Empirical/doc/library/prefab/prefab.rst

 Card
 ~~~~
 The Card class allows you to define a Bootstrap style card into your project.
+A card that is not collapsible will have its state set to :code:`STATIC`.
+Cards are static by default.
-A card can be collapsible if its state parameter it set to :code:`OPEN` or :code:`CLOSED`.
+A card can be collapsible if its state parameter it set to :code:`INIT_OPEN` or :code:`INIT_CLOSED`.
-By default, if a card is collapsible, it will have toggle icons in the header, but this can be overridden by setting the :code:`showGlyphs` parameter to false.
+By default, if a card is collapsible, it will have toggle icons in the header, but this can be overridden by setting the :code:`showGlyphs` parameter to :code:`false`.

 Since this class inherits from :code:`web::Div`, you can set styling and attributes with :code:`SetCSS` and :code:`SetAttr` respectively.
 You can also stream your Card into other web components with the :code:`<<` operator.